864.467.3100

 Exhibits and Programming

-Monthly program in partnership with the Alzheimer’s Association for individuals living with early-stage Alzheimer’s or dementia.
-Programs vary each month but usually include a short meeting with updates from the...
+Connections Café is a monthly program in partnership with the Alzheimer’s Association for individuals living with early-stage Alzheimer’s or dementia.
+Programs vary each month but usually include a short meeting...
 More »

 Share Your Stories